ssegrubdivad/CodeCRISPR/README.md

 | Swift | .swift | Pattern-based |
 | TypeScript | .ts, .tsx | Pattern-based |
 | XML | .xml | Tag-based |

+### Parser Types
+- Pattern-based refers to tools that use regular expressions to identify function or method patterns (e.g., Java, Rust, Go).
+- Block-based is used for languages where logical units are enclosed in braces or similar delimiters without formal declaration syntax (e.g., CSS, Shell, SPSS).
+- Tag-based fits languages like HTML and XML that rely on nested, named tag structures.
+- Named-key-based (for JSON) reflects hierarchical object/array traversal via named keys.
+- Environment-based (LaTeX) uses \\begin{...} and \\end{...} to delimit sections.
+- Heading-based (Markdown) uses section titles with # symbols.
+- Indentation-based (Python) depends on whitespace to define scope.

 ## Configuration Options